Gooong/LocationSharing/README.md

 # ShareLocation
-share your real-time location with all users
+Share your real-time location with users all over the world